Venom8X/Azure-Sentinel-Honeypot/README.md

 The following diagram illustrates the high-level architecture of the honeypot setup:

 ![Azure Sentinel Honeypot Architecture](screenshots/readme1.png)

+## Objectives
+- **Deploy Azure Resources**: Set up and configure essential Azure components, including Virtual Machines (VMs), Log Analytics Workspaces, and Azure Sentinel, to create a functional honeypot environment.
+- **Implement a Honeypot**: Establish a decoy system designed to attract and monitor malicious activity, providing valuable insights into potential threats and attackers' tactics.
+- **Integrate SIEM Solutions**: Utilize Azure Sentinel as a Security Information and Event Management (SIEM) tool to collect, analyze, and respond to security events in real-time.
+- **Data Visualization**: Create interactive dashboards and visualizations, such as world maps, to display attack data and statistics effectively.

+## Skills Demonstrated

+- **Azure Resource Management**: Proficiently manage and deploy Azure services, including Virtual Machines, Log Analytics Workspaces, and Sentinel.
+- **Security Monitoring**: Implement and monitor honeypot systems to detect and analyze unauthorized access attempts and potential security threats.
+- **Log Analysis with KQL**: Utilize Kusto Query Language (KQL) to query and analyze logs within Azure Sentinel, extracting meaningful insights from collected data.
+- **API Integration**: Integrate third-party APIs, such as ipgeolocation.io, to enrich log data with geolocation information, enhancing the context of security events.
+- **PowerShell Scripting**: Develop and execute PowerShell scripts to automate tasks, such as exporting Windows Event Viewer logs and processing data for analysis.
+- **Data Visualization**: Design and implement interactive workbooks and dashboards in Azure Sentinel to visualize attack data, including geolocation mapping of malicious IP addresses.

 ## Technologies Used
 - **Microsoft Azure** – Cloud platform for VM deployment and monitoring